 - First, you have to design and build the panel forms, which are the molds of your soon-to-be walls.

-- Then you cast concrete into each panel, and in a matter of time, it will become a solid concrete element.
+- Then you cast concrete into each panel, and in a matter of time, it’ll become a solid concrete element.

 - You lift the finished wall, place it in the desired space, and tighten it up to the steel structure of the building.
 Then, you repeat this process until you have the perimeter of your facility.